Coarse Ricci curvature of weighted Riemannian manifolds: Application to random geometric graphs

 \section{Application to random geometric graphs}

-Hoorn et al. \cite{hoorn-arxiv} showed that the coarse curvature of the random geometric graph sampled from a uniform Poisson point process on a Riemannian manifold converges in expectation to the smooth Ricci curvature as the intensity of the process increases.
+Hoorn et al. \cite{hoorn-2023} showed that the coarse curvature of the random geometric graph sampled from a uniform Poisson point process on a Riemannian manifold converges in expectation to the smooth Ricci curvature as the intensity of the process increases.

 \cref{thm:0} allows us to extend their result to manifolds equipped with a smooth potential $V: M \rightarrow \R$, sampling now from a Poisson point process with increasing intensity, proportional to the non-uniform measure $e^{-V(z)} \vol(dz)$.
 By sampling we mean using the empirical measures of the Poisson point process as the vertices of the random geometric graph.
 Our novel method allows to deal with this non-uniformity as well as the non-uniformity incurred by the exponential mapping.
+Since the main result of \cref{graph-continuum-limit-curvature} is at any rate local, we will assume that $M$ is compact.